Valued fields, Metastable groups: Abelian groups

 Let $a \models q$.
 The image in $D/N$ of the ideal $a\cdot D$ contains the generic $a+N$ which is invertible.
 So that image equals $D/N$.
 By Corollary\ \ref{C:finindex}, $a\cdot D = D$---recall that $D$ is connected---and $a$ is invertible.
 So the additive generic of $D$ concentrates on $D^\star$ and since, for any $c\in D^\star$, the map $x\mapsto c\cdot x$ is a definable isomorphism, it must preserve $q$. \end{proof}

-\begin{rem} Let $F$ be a definable field of finite weight then the limit stably dominated subgroup $H$ of $(F,+)$ is an ideal so it is either trivial---in which case $F$ is \(\Gamma\)-internal---or coincides with $F$.
+\begin{rem} If $F$ is a definable field of finite weight, then the limit stably dominated subgroup $H$ of $(F,+)$ is an ideal so it is either trivial---in which case $F$ is \(\Gamma\)-internal---or coincides with $F$.
 If $(F,+)$ is stably dominated then its minimal definable subgroup $N$ with $F/N$ stable is a proper ideal and hence is trivial---in which case $F$ is stable.

 So, unless $F$ is stable or $\Gamma$-internal, $(F,+)$ is properly limit stably dominated. \end{rem}